crazygirlfym/deep_learning/correction/README.md

 Correction
 -----------

+* correction implement by HMM
+* correction implement by seq2seq

 Requirements
 -----
-> python 3.6
+* python 3.6
-> hidden_markov  (can easy install by pip install hidden_markov)
+* hidden_markov (if you have conda environment, you can easily install it by "pip install hidden_markov")

-> correction implement by HMM
-> correction implement by seq2seq